Misleading Reuters Article Further Muddies Ivermectin Debate, Wire Agency Issues Correction

-For several hours on Monday, January 31, 2022, a misleading article from news agency Reuters lead to many readers sharing the report on social media as conclusive evidence of ivermectin’s effectiveness against COVID-19, and proof of the alleged conspiracy of suppressed research behind the anti-parasite drug’s current lack of approval by the United States Food & Drug Administration.
+For several hours on Monday, January 31, 2022, a misleading article from news agency Reuters lead to many readers sharing the report on social media as conclusive evidence of ivermectin’s effectiveness against COVID-19, and proof of the alleged conspiracy of suppressed research to blame for the anti-parasite drug’s current lack of approval by the United States Food & Drug Administration.

 The article cites, incorrectly, a press release from Japanese pharmaceutical company Kowa, which produces ivermectin, to claim “effectiveness” of the drug in clinical trials.
 This was later corrected to acknowledge the experiments were done in vitro - e.g. petri dishes in a lab - rather than in a clinical setting with human subjects.
 The reference to Phase III Clinical Trials was removed and replaced with a description of the antiviral effect of ivermectin in the lab.